DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Related Work

-\textbf{Scenario-Based Testing.} Scenario-based testing~\cite{zhong2021survey, li2016intelligence, lou2022testing, Zhang2023, Ding2023, Haq2020} has been widely studied to generate diverse driving scenarios for ADS testing to identify safety violations.
-Numerous works~\cite{Abdessalem2016a, Abdessalem2016b, li2020av, tian2022mosat, Tian2022} use a genetic algorithm-based approach to generate scenarios where the EGO vehicle may collide with NPC vehicles while a few works~\cite{abdessalem2018testinga, Gladisch2020, luo2021targeting, kim2022drivefuzz, cheng2023behavexplor, huai2023doppelganger} \todo{guide the ADSs to violate predefined rules, such as failing to reach their destination, or to exhibit incorrect behaviors like speeding or executing unsafe lane changes.} Sun et al.~\cite{sun2022lawbreaker}, Zhang et al.~\cite{zhang2023testing} and Li et al.~\cite{li2023simulation} propose to generate driving scenarios that break specific traffic rules.
-Huai et al.~\cite{Huai2023a} focus on generating valid and effective driving scenarios that lead to comfort and safety violations.
-Additionally, Lu et al.~\cite{lu2023test}, Zhong et al.~\cite{zhong2022neural} and Wang et al.~\cite{wang2024dance} employ neural network or reinforcement learning to guide the generation of scenarios.
-Besides, a few works~\cite{gambi2019generating,bashetty2020deepcrashtest,dai2024sctrans,zhang2023building} attempt to reproduce real-world data (e.g., traffic accident reports and vehicle trajectories) to find corner cases in simulation.
-Several works~\cite{birchler2024does, woodlief2024s3c, neelofar2024towards} investigate the metrics \todo{(e.g., physical environment-state coverage metric~\cite{hildebrandt2023physcov})} in simulation to guide the generation.
-Lu et al.~\cite{lu2022learning} and Chen et al.~\cite{chen2024misconfiguration} study the configuration of simulation in ADS testing.
+Scenario-based testing~\cite{zhong2021survey, klischat2022falsifying, li2016intelligence, lou2022testing, Zhang2023, Ding2023, Haq2020} has been widely studied to generate diverse driving scenarios for ADS testing to identify safety violations.
+A scenario-based safety evaluation framework has been proposed in ISO 34502~\cite{iso34502}.
+Some domain specific languages~\cite{Fremont2019, Queiroz2019, openscenario, opendrive, queiroz2024driver} have been proposed to describe the driving scenarios.
+A few works~\cite{gambi2019generating,bashetty2020deepcrashtest,dai2024sctrans,zhang2023building, guo2024sovar, tang2024legend} attempt to reproduce real-world data (e.g., traffic accident reports and vehicle trajectories) to find corner cases in simulation.
+To accelerate the identifying of violations, numerous search-based works~\cite{Abdessalem2016a, Abdessalem2016b, li2020av, tian2022mosat, Tian2022} use a genetic algorithm-based approach to generate scenarios where the Ego vehicle may collide with NPC vehicles, while a few works~\cite{abdessalem2018testinga, Gladisch2020, luo2021targeting, kim2022drivefuzz, cheng2023behavexplor, Huai2023a} guide the ADSs to violate predefined rules, such as failing to reach their destinations, or to exhibit incorrect behaviors like speeding or executing unsafe lane changes.
+Some works~\cite{sun2022lawbreaker, zhang2023testing, li2023simulation,li2024viohawk} propose to generate driving scenarios where ADSs break specific traffic rules.
+Additionally, Lu et al.~\cite{lu2023test}, Zhong et al.~\cite{zhong2022neural} and Wang et al.~\cite{wang2024dance} employ neural network to guide the generation of scenarios.
+Besides, several works~\cite{birchler2024does, woodlief2024s3c, neelofar2024towards} investigate the metrics (e.g., physical environment-state coverage metric~\cite{hildebrandt2023physcov}) in simulation to guide the search and Chen et al.~\cite{chen2024misconfiguration} study the configuration of simulation in ADS testing.